 Can I jump the queue with a Museumkaart?

 Normally you just queue up as usual and present your museum card at the ticket desk.
-The Van Gogh Museum has a fast-lane entry for Museumkaart holders though pre-booking is mandatory; the Maritime Museum has a special desk for Museum cards and pre-booked tickets; at the Rijksmuseum and Stedelijk you just get your museum card scanned at the main gallery entrance – no need to queue at the sales desk.
+The Van Gogh Museum has a fast-lane entry for Museumkaart holders though pre-booking online is mandatory; the Maritime Museum has a special desk for Museum cards and pre-booked tickets; at the Rijksmuseum and Stedelijk you just get your museum card scanned at the main gallery entrance – no need to queue at the sales desk.

 Can I jump the queue at the Anne Frank house?